clojure-finance/datajure-website/README.md

-# Dature Website
+# Datajure Website

-A documentation website for the Dature (provisional name) built with Cryogen
+A documentation website for the Datajure built with Cryogen

 ### Requirements